Saint Kitts and Nevis: Music and festivals

 Saint Kitts and Nevis is known for a number of musical celebrations including Carnival (18 December to 3 January on Saint Kitts).
 The last week in June features the St Kitts Music Festival, while the week-long Culturama on Nevis lasts from the end of July into early August.

 Additional festivals on the island of Saint Kitts include Inner City Fest, in February in Molineaux; Green Valley Festival, usually around Whit Monday in village of Cayon; Easterama, around Easter in village of Sandy Point; Fest-Tab, in July or August in the village of Tabernacle; and La festival de Capisterre, around Independence Day in Saint Kitts and Nevis (19 September), in the Capisterre region.
 These celebrations typically feature parades, street dances and salsa, jazz, soca, calypso and steelpan music.

+Media

 The 1985 film Missing in Action 2: The Beginning was filmed in Saint Kitts.

 Sports

 Cricket is common in Saint Kitts and Nevis.
 Top players can be selected for the West Indies cricket team.
 The late Runako Morton was from Nevis.
 Saint Kitts and Nevis was the smallest country to host 2007 Cricket World Cup matches, which were played at the Warner Park Stadium.

 Rugby and netball are also common in Saint Kitts and Nevis as well.

 The St Kitts and Nevis national football team, also known as the "Sugar Boyz", has experienced some international success in recent years, progressing to the semi-final round of qualification for the 2006 FIFA World Cup in the CONCACAF region.
 Led by Glence Glasgow, they defeated the US Virgin Islands and Barbados before they were outmatched by Mexico, Saint Vincent and the Grenadines, and Trinidad and Tobago.
 Atiba Harris is the first footballer from the country to play in Major League Soccer and arguably the most famous footballer from the country.
 He is the current President of the SKNFA.
 Despite not representing the country, Marcus Rashford is of descent, as is Cole Palmer.

 The national team achieved its greatest success of the modern era when it qualified for the 2023 CONCACAF Gold Cup defeating the Curaçao national football team and the French Guiana national football team in a penalty shootout in the preliminary round.
 It was drawn into Group A with Jamaica, the United States, and Trinidad & Tobago, but lost all three games.